 Useful when traffic-intensive scraping is required.

-If you need to use SOCKS5 proxies for a business project, they have major downsides.
-As they do not have standard tunnel encryption, your credentials, together with your data, might get leaked, creating high-risk situations.
+If you need to use SOCKS5 proxies for a business project, you should first consider their downsides.
+Since they don’t have standard tunnel encryption, your credentials, together with your data, might get leaked, creating high-risk situations.
+Yet, if that isn’t an issue in your case and your project is traffic-intensive – SOCKS5 may be the way to go.

 HTTP(S) proxies, however, come with standard encryption and can do almost any scraping project as a SOCKS5 proxy would.
-If you are interested to learn more about different kinds of proxy types, read our guide on what a proxy server is.
-Also, take a look at this article comparing SOCKS and HTTP proxies.
+If you’re interested to learn more about different kinds of proxy types, read our guide on what a proxy server is.
+Also, take a look at this useful source of SOCKS5 vs. HTTP proxy.

 About the author